IPFS

 getting too shallow; and the computed dip comes too late.

-dip slope); which however will cause the dip to go lower; and it is already too
+slope); which however will cause the dip to go lower; and it is already too

 low..
-Another possibility is to decrease the axial phase massf, as that will
+Another possibility is to decrease the axial phase massf,

-also move the computed trace in the correct direction.
+as that will also move the computed trace in the correct direction.

-slight decrease in massf, say 0.13.
+Try a slight decrease in massf, say 0.13.

-that this change aligned the dip better but the top portion of the waveform is
+better but the top portion of the waveform is now slightly low, because of the

-now slightly low, because of the increased loading on the electrical circuit by
+increased loading on the electrical circuit by the increase in

-speed.
-This suggests a slight decrease to circuit residual resistance ro
+decrease to circuit residual resistance ro

 ( or changes to Lo or Co; fitting those could be tricky,